andrewschoen/django-cms-demo/README.rst

 Get the code and run the project locally.
 Make sure to checkout the frontend editing feature and try to add some pages.

-This demo assumes you know a bit about Django, Python and that you have Python already installed.
+This demo assumes you know a bit about Django, Python, virtualenv, pip and that you have Python, pip and virtualenv installed already.
 Also, if you aren't using virtualenv to pip install the requirements, shame on you.
 But, it'll work without it.